Vitex keniensis

 It is threatened by habitat loss.
 It is a magnificent tree when mature, being one of the largest trees that are native to Kenya.
 Due to its use as a source of wood that is both durable and has an attractive grain it has been severely over-exploited and is now very rare.

 Description

 Vitex keniensis has a tall, straight trunk and light green leaves with five leaflets arranged in a vaguely star-like formation.
 Each leaflet can be up to 25 cm long with a prominent midrib.

 Young trees are particularly susceptible to a disease of the leaves that produces "bubbles" all over the upper surface of the leaves but which does not appear to affect the growth of the tree.

+It produces small black fruits or berries that are edible and are used in making something quite sweet and similar to chocolate.